peteroupc/peteroupc.github.io/graphicsapi.md

 ## Notes

 [^1]: In this document, "rendering in software" means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
 The following are examples of a graphics library that follows the spirit, even if not the letter, of the classic-graphics specification: [**_Tilengine_**](https://github.com/megamarc/Tilengine), [**_kit_**](https://github.com/rxi/kit/), [**_DOS-like_**](https://github.com/mattiasgustavsson/dos-like), [**_raylib_'s `rlsw` software renderer**](https://github.com/raysan5/raylib).
 Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/).

+[^2]: Here, a "unit" means the spacing between an image's pixels.
+Thicker outlines can be drawn by approximating the 2-D path with line segments, then drawing filled circles around each segment's endpoints, then drawing filled rectangles that follow the path of each line segment.
+Thus, a lean graphics API need not support outlining paths thicker than one unit.
+See also Ron Gery, "Primitive Cool", Microsoft Developer Network, Mar.
+17, 1992.

+[^3]: A "monotone-vertical" polygon is one that changes direction along the y-axis exactly twice, whether or not the polygon is self-intersecting.
+Every convex polygon is monotone-vertical.
+See chapter 41 of Michael Abrash's Graphics Programming Black Book Special Edition, 1997.